EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 Another way to keep engine initialization fast is to remove unnecessary backups.
 To delete unnecessary backups, just call `PurgeOldBackups(N)`, where N is how many backups you'd like to keep.
 All backups except the N newest ones will be deleted.
 You can also choose to delete arbitrary backup with call `DeleteBackup(id)`.

+Also beware that performance is decided by reading from local db and copying to backup.
+Since you may use different environments for reading and copying, the parallelism bottleneck can be on one of the two side.
+For example, using more threads for backup (See Advanced usage) won't be helpful if local db is on HDD, because the bottleneck in this condition is disk reading capability, which is saturated.
+It'll be beneficial if local db is on SSD and backup target is HDFS.
+In our benchmarks, using 16 threads will reduce the backup time to 1/3 of single-thread job.

 ### Under the hood

 When you call `BackupEngine::CreateNewBackup()`, it does the following:

 1. Disable file deletions
-2. Get live files (this includes table files, current and manifest file).
+2. Get live files (this includes table files, current, options and manifest file).
 3. Copy live files to the backup directory.
 Since table files are immutable and filenames unique, we don't copy a table file that is already present in the backup directory.
 For example, if there is a file `00050.sst` already backed up and `GetLiveFiles()` returns `00050.sst`, we will not copy that file to the backup directory.
 However, checksum is calculated for all files regardless if a file needs to be copied or not.
 If a file is already present, the calculated checksum is compared against previously calculated checksum to make sure nothing crazy happened between backups.
 If a mismatch is detected, backup is aborted and the system is restored back to the state before `BackupEngine::CreateNewBackup()` is called.
 One thing to note is that a backup abortion could mean a corruption from a file in backup directory or the corresponding live file in current DB.
-Both manifest and current files are copied, since they are not immutable.
+Options, manifest and current files are always copied to the private directory, since they are not immutable.
 4. If `flush_before_backup` was set to false, we also need to copy log files to the backup directory.
 We call `GetSortedWalFiles()` and copy all live files to the backup directory.
 5. Re-enable file deletions